nationalarchives/front-end-development-guide/development-guide.md

 2. We have considered a broad range of different abilities
 3. The service is accessible and usable without JavaScript and/or CSS

+#### You must include manual testing

+You must manually test for accessibility.
+Automated testing alone will not suffice.

+> "We cannot check all accessibility aspects automatically.
+Human judgement is required.
+Sometimes evaluation tools can produce false or misleading results.
+Web accessibility evaluation tools can not determine accessibility, they can only assist in doing so" [Selecting Web Accessibility Evaluation Tools, W3C WAI](https://www.w3.org/WAI/test-evaluate/tools/selecting/#cannot)

+If you need advice or guidance the front end specialists in Digital Services will be happy to help you.

 #### Useful tools for accessibility testing:

 In addition to the [W3C Quick Reference](https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_overview&levels=aaa&technologies=smil%2Cflash%2Csl) tools that may be useful are the:

 * [Google Lighthouse](https://developers.google.com/web/tools/lighthouse)